 - Design a statewide registry of direct care workers.
-It will include credentialing details plus specialty education and expertise, so individuals who need care can search for qualified direct care professionals to meet their needs.
+It will include credentialing details plus specialty education and expertise.
+Qualified providers can register here for this free platform, WisCaregiverConnections.

-A new grants initiative is creating opportunities to strengthen HCBS programs.
+A grants initiative is creating opportunities to strengthen HCBS programs.
 Currently, over 100,000 children and adults receive HCBS services in Wisconsin.
-The grants will direct new resources to some of the most pressing issues faced by this population.
+The grants direct new resources to some of the most pressing issues faced by this population.
 Grants are assisting providers with COVID-19 recovery and improving, enhancing, and expanding their services.

 Tribal Long-Term Care Enhancements

 Members of Wisconsin’s tribal nations should have access to services that address their unique cultural and policy needs.
 Wisconsin recently completed a survey of all 11 tribes to identify their home and community-based service system needs.
 DHS is now working with each tribe to develop a plan to use ARPA funds to meet those needs.
 In addition, we are making arrangements to fund an aging and disability resource specialist for each tribe.

 Many Wisconsin residents who don't require long-term care services or are not currently eligible for Medicaid could benefit from short-term, flexible supports to stay independent and healthy.
 For example, home modifications or small amounts of supportive home care or respite care would allow more people to remain in their own homes.
 This would help ease the increased burden on Wisconsin’s long-term care system as our population ages.

 Aging and Disability Resource Centers (ADRCs) serve older adults, adults with disabilities, as well as caregivers and professionals in the community.
 An ADRC provides unbiased information on a broad range of programs and services, helps people understand the various long-term care options available to them, helps people apply for programs and benefits, and serves as the access point for publicly-funded long-term care.
 To further support their work, DHS will: